KanterAlon/CoachUp/README.md

 ## Environment variables
 Copy `.env.example` to `.env` in the project root and provide the required variables for Clerk and any other services.
+The Next.js configuration loads this file automatically so you only need to maintain a single set of variables for both the frontend and backend.

 ## Deployment on Vercel
 Ensure all Clerk-related environment variables are configured in the Vercel dashboard.
 At minimum set `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` along with the sign-in and sign-up URLs.
 Missing variables cause the middleware from `@clerk/nextjs` to fail with `MIDDLEWARE_INVOCATION_FAILED` errors.